sirajurrahmann/n3ojs/README.md

 #### Auto capitalize
 Used for autocorrecting user input on name and address input fields which is often entered in lowercase for example.

+#### Error Modal
+A reusable error modal component built with Lit which can be used by other components to display errors such as form validation errors, API errors.

 ## Questions & Support
 For questions and support please visit the [N3O Support Centre](https://support.n3o.ltd/).